 This measures how long we take to respond to 999 calls.
 It is measured from when our firefighters are first alerted of an incident up to the time when they arrive there.

-National statistics on response times by fire and rescue services in England and severity of fires can be found on GOV.UK.
+You can find national statistics on response times by fire and rescue services in England and the severity of fires on GOV.UK.

 - Related content

 - Incidents attended

 - Dwelling fires attended

 - Smoke alarms